-- (b) In their substantial security notice JP Morgan Clearing Corp. stated that the nature of their relevant interest was as a "Prime broker with a conditional power to acquire or dispose of shares under the terms of a Prime Brokerage Agreement". - (c) Castlerigg Master Investments, Ltd has disclosed it has a beneficial interest in the following shares for which Sandell Asset Management Corp. has the power to control the disposition of and voting for: 8 July 2015(1) 36 8.836
+(c) In their substantial security notice JP Morgan Clearing Corp. stated that the nature of their relevant interest was as a "Prime broker with a conditional power to acquire or dispose of shares under the terms of a Prime Brokerage Agreement".

-The total number of issued voting securities at 18 September 2015 was 409,051,378.
+The total number of issued voting securities at 15 September 2016 was 409,051,378.
 All of the references to voting securities in this section are to the Company's ordinary shares.

-(1) Shares on issue at date substantial security holder notice was received was 409,051,378

-(2) Shares on issue at date substantial security holder notice was received was 379,719,975
+- (1) Shares on issue at date substantial security holder notice was received was 409,051,378 - (2) Shares on issue at date substantial security holder notice was received was 379,719,975